Chichester: Paths

 There are several long-distance routes for walkers, cyclists and riders in the area; some of these routes, like the Centurion Way to West Dean, start here.
 Centurion Way was opened in the mid-1990s and runs along the former railway line.
-The name was chosen by Ben Adams, a local schoolboy who won a competition to name the path.

 In summer 2020, COVID-19 temporary pop-up segregated cycle lanes were implemented predominately around parts of the city inner ring road and associated routes.

 Education

-There are three secondary schools in Chichester: Chichester Free School (which also has a primary sector in Bognor Regis), Bishop Luffa School and Chichester High School formed after the Chichester High School for Boys and Chichester High School for Girls merged in 2016.
+There are three secondary schools in Chichester: Chichester Free School, Bishop Luffa School and Chichester High School formed after the Chichester High School for Boys and Chichester High School for Girls merged in 2016.
 In the primary sector there are two infant-only schools: Lancastrian and Rumboldswyke; the Central C of E Junior School; six all-level schools; and two special-needs schools at Fordwater and St Anthony's.

 In the independent sector there are three-day preparatory schools (Oakwood Preparatory School, The Prebendal School and Westbourne House School).

 The higher and further educational institutions include the Chichester High School Sixth Form.
 It offers a range of A-Level and vocational courses.
 Bishop Luffa School sixth form also offers a range of A-Level courses and Chichester College, formerly Chichester College of Arts, Science and Technology; offers both foundation-level and degree-equivalent courses, mainly focused towards vocational qualifications for industry.

 The University of Chichester was granted degree-awarding body status by the Qualifications and Curriculum Authority in October 2005.